-Ensure all hardware is tightened properly according to the values in "Tools and recommended torque values" below.
+Ensure all hardware is tightened properly according to the values in "Tools and recommended torque values" on the next page.
 This is a critical safety step that you must not skip.
-If you do not own a torque wrench and have the skills to check the tightness of your hardware, consult a local, certified, reputable bike mechanic for help.
+If you do not own a torque wrench or don't have the skills to check the tightness of your hardware, consult a local, certified, reputable bike mechanic for help.